-The main limitations to methodologies and data stem from the necessity to rely on tenants and property managers for data at the property level.
-Like many other real estate investment corporations and asset managers, we rely on data provided by the tenants, and it presents challenges to verify the accuracy of such data.
-In addition, data at the property level provided by the tenants and property managers is generally updated on an annual basis.
+The main limitations to methodologies and data stem from the necessity to rely on property managers and other thirdparty service providers for data at the property level.
+Like many other real estate investment corporations and asset management companies, we primarily rely on data provided by the property managers, who collect and compile raw data provided by tenants, and it presents challenges to verify the accuracy of the raw data provided by tenants and/or the compiled data provided by the property managers.
+In addition, data at the property level provided by the property managers is generally updated on an annual basis.
 Accordingly, property-specific data will therefore not always be fully up to date.

-Data at the property level is compiled internally at the Asset Management Company level, and except for the data on energy consumption, GHG emissions, water use and waste volume, there is no quality assurance or verification by third-party organizations for such property-level data.
+Data at the portfolio level is compiled internally at the Asset Management Company, and except for the data on energy consumption, GHG emissions, water consumption and waste amount, there is no quality assurance or verification by third-party organizations for such portfolio-level data.
+In addition, the verification process by third-party organizations for the portfolio-level data does not provide independent verification of accuracy of raw data at the property level and the challenges associated with our reliance on the property managers and, ultimately, tenants for raw data at the property level remain.